 The amendment is to help farmers keep their properties hydrated and build resilience to natural disasters such as future droughts and flooding.

-The landscape rehydration infrastructure works – approvals and procedures section 170 guideline has now been released and commenced on 20 March 2023.
+The landscape rehydration infrastructure works – approvals and procedures section 170 guideline has now been released and started on 20 March 2023.

 View the Landscape rehydration infrastructure works – approvals and procedure.